HenryChinask1/CoffeeShopSim/readme.md

-# The coffee shop simulator tutorial from the Python QuickStart Guide by Clydebank Media
+# The coffee shop simulator tutorial from the Python QuickStart Guide by Clydebank Media.